 Your profile contributions page shows a summary of your activities when you are on ResearchGate.
 It has number of publications, questions, answers, followers, and citations.
 It also has the number of account nominations remaining for the month.

 Your profile info page contains a lot more information about you, your professional and research experience.
-It has also the topics that you are following, list of awards, contact information, and others.
+It shows the topics that you are following, list of awards, contact information, etc.